Blocking ads removes funding from us!

 Both the front and the frame have a special structure that not only looks cool, but also contributes to pleasant handling.
 Although I find that the Xperia 1 V feels quite angular in the hand, it is nowhere near as bad as its smaller brother - the Sony In my opinion, the power button is located far too far down and doesn't have a particularly good pressure point.
 It sometimes happened to me that I pressed the volume up/down button instead of the power button, because it should actually be where the volume up/down button is.
 However, since the smartphone is so long and the buttons are higher than on the Sony Xperia 5 V, I don't think it's quite as bad with the 5 V.

-Software, Proprocessor and battery
+Software, processor and battery

 The software used is Material You based on Android 13.
 Personally, I'm not a big fan of the look, but I have to give Sony credit for the fact that the software is quite simple and has a lot of useful functions.
 In addition, there is hardly any bloatware.
 Unfortunately, there is no update guarantee.

-Inside is the Qualcomm Snapdragon 8 Gen2, which is supported by 12 GB of RAM and 256 GB of internal storage.
-The latter can even be expanded via a MicroSD card, which is hardly possible with any other flagship smartphone.
-Apps start and close extremely quickly and you'll look for stuttering in vain.
-The overall operating speed is at an extremely high level and animations are played back smoothly at all times.
-The Xperia 1 V doesn't have any facilities for complex apps or games ProSony has managed the problems and heat development much better than with its predecessor, although it still gets warmer than other smartphones when used intensively.
+Inside is the Qualcomm Snapdragon 8 Gen2, which is supported by 12 GB RAM and 256 GB of internal memory.
+The latter can even be expanded via a MicroSD card, which is not possible with any other flagship smartphone.
+Apps start and close extremely quickly and there are practically no stutters.
+The overall operating speed is extremely high and animations are played smoothly at all times.
+The Xperia 1 V has no problems with more complex apps or games and Sony has also managed to reduce heat generation significantly better than its predecessor, although it still gets warmer than other smartphones with intensive use.

 One of the biggest differences compared to the Xperia 5 V concerns the camera.
 While the main camera and the ultra-wide-angle camera are completely identical, the Xperia 1 V also has a telephoto camera: